California Community Colleges: The junior college movement

-California was the leader of the American junior college movement: "In no other state was the vision of the junior college so vigorously pursued as in California."
+California soon became the leader of the American junior college movement: "In no other state was the vision of the junior college so vigorously pursued as in California."
 The United States went from zero junior colleges at the start of the 20th century to nineteen junior colleges by 1915, of which eight were based in California: Azusa, Bakersfield, Fresno, Fullerton, Rocklin, San Diego, Santa Ana, and Santa Barbara.